MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

    :::image type="content" source="media/ADLS-SP-ResourceId.png" alt-text="Copy the storage account resource ID.":::

-1. In audience insights, insert the resource ID in the resource field displayed on the storage account connection screen.
+1. In Customer Insights, insert the resource ID in the resource field displayed on the storage account connection screen.

    :::image type="content" source="media/ADLS-SP-ResourceIdConnection.png" alt-text="Enter the storage account resource ID information.":::

-1. Continue with the remaining steps in audience insights to attach the storage account.
+1. Continue with the remaining steps in Customer Insights to attach the storage account.

 ### Subscription-based storage account connection